yfrbdev/yfrbArbBot/README.md

 retrieve your smart contract address after the deployment

-choose how much you wish to trade in LOAN_AMTOUNT_DAI
+choose how much you wish to trade in LOAN_AMOUNT

 fund your smart contract with dai

-run node arb2.js
+run node arbBot.js

-Make milllions of DAI